QuTech-Delft/OpenQL/docs/installation.rst

 - Make sure the following variables are defined:

     - PYTHON_INCLUDE (should point to the directory containing Python.h)
-    - PYTHON_LIB (should point to the python library pythonXX.lib, where XX is for python version number)
+    - PYTHON_LIB (should point to the python library pythonXX.lib, where XX is for the python version number)